- Understanding Tor Usage with Privacy-Preserving Measurement [pdf] [BibTeX]

 √b.

-- Scalable Anonymous Group Communication in the Anytrust Model [pdf] [BibTeX]
+- Scalable Anonymous Group Communication in the Anytrust Model [paper] [BibTeX]

 David Isaac Wolinsky, Henry Corrigan-Gibbs, Bryan Ford, and Aaron Johnson